mccurcio/magnimind-bootcamp/README.md

-# magnimind_work
+# magnimind_bootcamp
+- These ipython notebooks were collected from other repo to better keep track of my work.
-The folder contains the homework and projects completed for the Magnimind bootcamp.
+- The folder contains the homework and projects completed for the Magnimind bootcamp.

 Assignment
 ---